canonical/hotsos/defs/README.md

 #### requires
 Defines a set of requirements with a pass/fail result.
 Typically used a way to determine whether or not to run a check.
-Currently supports a Python property or name of an apt package that must be installed for *passes* to return True.
+Currently supports a Python property or name of an apt or snap package that must be installed for *passes* to return True.

 Can be defined as single requirement or sets of requirements grouped by a boolean operator used to determine the result of the group.
 If multiple groups